 For more information on vMotion in general, see http://www.vmware.com/products/vsphere/features/vmotion.html.

 When EVC (Enhanced vMotion Compatibility) is enabled across a cluster of host servers, all servers in that cluster will emulate the lowest common denominator CPU.
 This allows you to move VMs between any servers in the cluster without any problems, but it means that if any servers in that cluster have newer-generation CPUs, their advanced features cannot be used.

-Because Conferencing Nodes use the advanced features of newer-generation CPUs, (for example AVX on newer Intel CPUs), we recommend that you disable EVC (Enhanced vMotion Compatibility) for any clusters hosting Conferencing Nodes where the cluster includes a mix of new and old CPUs.
+Because Conferencing Nodes use the advanced features of newer-generation CPUs, (for example AVX and later on newer Intel CPUs), we recommend that you disable EVC (Enhanced vMotion Compatibility) for any clusters hosting Conferencing Nodes where the cluster includes a mix of new and old CPUs.

 If you enable EVC on mixed-CPU clusters, the Pexip Infinity platform will run more slowly because it will cause the Conferencing Nodes to assume they are running on older hardware.

 If you enable EVC, you must select the Sandy Bridge-compatible EVC mode as a minimum.
-This is the lowest EVC mode that supports the AVX instruction set, which is required to run the Pexip Infinity platform.
+This is the lowest EVC mode that supports the AVX instruction set, which is the minimum required to run the Pexip Infinity platform.

 When enabling EVC or lowering the EVC mode, you should first shut down any currently running VMs with a higher EVC mode than the one you intend to enable.

 When disabling EVC or raising the EVC mode, any currently running VMs will not have access to the new level until they have been shut down and restarted.